 Joe, who donated via PBSC, said 'I was hooked onto the machine for around 4/5 hours so it's pretty boring!
 Afterwards I felt pretty tired as you would expect, but felt really good that I had done something good for someone.'

 - 10% have their stem cells collected via their bone marrow while under general anaesthetic.

 After Donna's donation, she said 'Bone marrow donating done!
 I can honestly say it has been an amazing and surprisingly pain-free experience (I am a wimp!).
 Knowing I've given someone a second chance at life is such a fantastic feeling.'

-Anthony Nolan is the charity that makes lifesaving connections between people with blood cancer and incredible strangers willing to donate their stem cells, but you can go one step further and become and blood and organ donor donor too!
+Anthony Nolan is the charity that makes lifesaving connections between people with blood cancer and incredible strangers willing to donate their stem cells, but you can go one step further and become and blood and organ donor too!

 BECOME A YOUTH AMBASSADOR

-Go the extra mile and volunteer as a Youth Ambassador to help spread the word at your school or college.
+Go the extra mile and volunteer as a Youth Ambassador to help spread the word.

-Our Youth Ambassadors are an amazing network of young people, using their spare time to support our lifesaving work in schools and colleges across the country.
+Our Youth Ambassadors are an amazing network of young people, using their spare time to support our lifesaving work.
 This is a great opportunity to gain a variety of different skills, which will also look super on your CV and/or university application!

-- Tell everyone you know at school all about Anthony Nolan and the work we do
+- Tell everyone you know all about Anthony Nolan and the work we do

 - Encourage more of your peers (or anyone aged 16-30) to join the Anthony Nolan stem cell register